kvnptl/practice_git/README.md

 - The submodule acts like a separate repository, with its own commits, branches, etc., inside the host repository.
 - The host repository only stores the submodule's commit hash and not the actual code.
 So, to keep the main repository clean and focused on the project itself.

+### GitHub Issues

+### .gitignore file
+- The `.gitignore` file is a text file used by Git to specify files and directories that should be ignored when tracking changes in a Git repository.
+It's a powerful tool for controlling which files and folders are considered when making commits.
+- For example, while training a deep-learning model, it saves model weights files as .pth, .pkl, or .onnx, etc. Those are sometimes in MBs or GBs.
+To avoid pushing the model to our repo, we add them to a `.gitignore` file.
+- Similarly, dataset (.zip) files, binary files, temp config files, etc.

 ### Advance git commands

 - Git rebase